BhargavKilambi/To-Do-List-Hybrid-app/README.md

-# To-Do-List-Hybrid-app
-Hybrid cross-platform app
+# To-Do-List Hybrid app

+Cross-platform application built with Ionic Framework and Angular@4.
+Firebase@3.9.* for database